At the Middlesex Health Comprehensive Breast Center, we provide state-of-the-art treatment and compassionate care, from screening to survivorship.

 Our multidisciplinary team of breast health specialists is dedicated to achieving the best outcomes.
 We utilize comprehensive diagnostic procedures and advanced treatment technologies, all while providing a wide range of supportive services.
 From custom risk monitoring strategies to personalized follow-up care, the Comprehensive Breast Center team is committed to meeting your unique physical and emotional needs.

-Our online Learning Center has up-to-date, evidence-based information about numerous topics related to breast cancer, including diagnostic tests, treatment options, managing treatment side effects, and more.
+Our online Learning Center has up-to-date, evidence-based information about numerous topics related to breast cancer, including diagnostic tests, treatment options, managing side effects, and more.

 These resources are not a substitute for the guidance of your physician but can help you learn more about breast cancer and what to expect during treatment.
+All content is provided courtesy of the Mayo Clinic Health Library.

 What to Watch For: